RabodirectPro12 preview: players to watch

 Key Player – Matthew Rees: for all the explosive pace and power the Scarlets’ backline can boast, Matthew Rees’ importance was all too evident in his absence last season.

-The hooker looks to have put his lengthy injury problems behind him, however, and has fire in his belly after losing the Welsh captaincy and with a place on the Lions tour to pin down.
+The hooker looks to have put his lengthy injury problems behind him, however, and has fire in his belly after losing the Welsh captaincy and with a place on the tour to pin down.

 Player to watch – Adam Warren: the latest addition to a frightening backline at the Scarlets, classy centre Warren has already made his senior international debut, aged just 21.